 David Lehmann (Company Secretary) is a social scientist who has worked all his life on and in Latin America, writing on subjects such as agricultural development, religion and multiculturalism.
 He has worked in Chile, Ecuador, Mexico and Brazil and has accumulated a wide-ranging knowledge of peoples, histories and ideas over several decades.
 He travels to the region at least once every year and maintains a wide range of active contacts.
 David has also taught for several decades at the University of Cambridge and has held visiting positions at universities in Ecuador, Brazil, France, Spain and Israel.
 David has been active in movements for the defence of human rights, especially in Chile.
 David’s main works on Latin America are Democracy and Development in Latin America: Economics, politics and religion in the post war period, and Struggle for the Spirit: popular culture and religious transformation in Brazil and Latin America.
 In 2007 he began to work on multiculturalism and affirmative action policies in Brazil, Mexico and Peru.
 His latest project is about the building of a new Temple of Solomon in São Paulo by the Universal Church of the Kingdom of God.
 He posts information about his work at: www.davidlehmann.org/adlehman

 Shafik Meghji is a travel writer, journalist and editor based in south London.
-After graduating from the University of Warwick with a degree in politics and international studies, he won the Scott Trust Bursary to study a postgraduate diploma in newspaper journalism at City University, London.
+He is the author of Crossed Off The Map: Travels in Bolivia.
+After graduating from the University of Warwick in Politics and International studies, he won the Scott Trust Bursary to study a postgraduate diploma in newspaper journalism at City University, London.
 Shafik subsequently worked as a news and sports reporter for the Evening Standard and wrote for newspapers such as the Guardian and the Independent.
 A former resident of Buenos Aires, he has co-authored more than 20 guidebooks, including the Rough Guides to Argentina, Bolivia, Chile, Costa Rica and Ecuador, as well as the Buenos Aires Essential Guide app.
 His travel writing has been published in several anthologies, and he writes regularly for newspapers, magazines and websites around the world, including the South China Morning Post.
 Shafik is an editorial consultant for Amnesty International UK, a fellow of the Royal Geographical Society and a member of the British Guild of Travel Writers.
 He blogs at www.unmappedroutes.com and tweets @ShafikMeghji.

 Louise Morris is a journalist, audio and TV producer.
 She specialises in women’s rights and the intersection between art and politics.
 Louise works primarily in radio, producing and presenting documentaries for BBC R4 and producing for NPR.
 She previously worked producing a daily TV magazine programme.
 She has written for The Wire, Delayed, Gratification, and BBC News Online, among others.
 For LAB’s Voices of Latin America book, she wrote the chapters, Fighting Machismo: Women on the Front Line; and Cultural Resistance.
 She is currently producing a podcast series for our Women Resisting Violence project in collaboration with King’s College London.